groupultra/sdk-public/docs/source/module_moobius.network.ws_client.rst

     * sender: The sender ID of the message, which determines who the chat shows the message as sent by.

-    * dry_run: Don't actually send anything if True.
+    * context: Don't actually send anything if True.

+    * dry_run=None: Optional metadata.

 * Returns